 Projects can cover a wide variety of topics and can come from any department in your business.
 Students are exploring different sectors, traditionally outside of their degree discipline.

-Students (mostly in their second year) come from our Law School, Bayes Business School, and our School of Arts & Social Sciences.
+Students (mostly in their second year) come from our Law School, Bayes Business School, School of Communication & Creativity, and School of Policy & Global Affairs..

 Examples of projects our students worked on in the past include: